lvphj/epydemiology/README.md

 1. **phjTempDF**

+   The Pandas dataframe containing the data to be analysed.
+The dataframe does not need to be sliced before use because the data columns that need to be used are defined in the function arguments.

 2. **phjColumnsList = None**

+   A list of the columns that need to be analyses.
+Each of these columns should be binary variables and should contain only binary data.
+Missing values (either in the form of a specified missing value or a np.nan value will be removed before analysis).

 3. **phjSuccess = 'yes'**

+   The text string or value that is used to indicate a positive value or a 'success'.
+The default assumes that data will be coded as 'yes' or 'no'.

 4. **phjGroupVarName = None**

+   It is likely that some analysis will need to summarise data over two distinct categories (e.g. 'case' and 'control' data may be summarised separately).
+This varialble should contain the column heading for the variable that defines group membership.
+The default is None.
+If phjGroupVarName is None, the whole dataset is analysed as a single group.

 5. **phjMissingValue = 'missing'**

+   The text string or value that indicates a success.

 6. **phjBinomialConfIntMethod = 'normal'**

+   This argument defines the method to be used to calculate the binomial confidence intervals.
+The options available are those that can be handled by the statsmodel.proporotions() method.
+The default is 'normal' but os

 7. **phjAlpha = 0.05**